 The indisputable truths every tech company must know to win a brand war.

-Tactical Takeaway: Whoever frames the category and sets the language controls the perception of the market.
-If you don't define the problem and solution, your rivals will.
+Tactical Takeaway: Whoever frames the category and sets the language controls perception.
+You must both define the problem/solution AND own the story about what matters.

 Principle: Names win or lose the first battle.

 Tactical Takeaway: A name is the frontline of your brand.
 Strong names are simple, memorable, and category-defining.
-Weak names waste firepower.
+Weak names waste firepower before you even launch.

 Principle: Perceived leadership creates trust.

-Tactical Takeaway: The first brand to claim leadership in a category sets the standard.
+Tactical Takeaway: Being first to claim leadership in a category sets the standard.
 Seizing rank early makes you the reference point for everyone else.

 Principle: Branding is strategy before it is tactics.